Shifting Views of Christians

 It is wrong and not true to ascribe only negativity and problems with polygamy, particularly when it is something approved of, commanded, and given by God.

 There are no more problems presented in the Bible with polygamous marriages than there are with monogamous marriages.
+Monogamous marriages are described in the Bible with plenty of problems, too.
 Think about Adam and Eve.
 Negative consequences!?
 And Jesus’s lineage includes multiple polygamists, certainly not a negative consequence.

 Indeed, David took multiple wives, and 1 Kings 15:5 explains “David did what was right in the sight of the Lord, and did not turn aside from anything that he commanded him all the days of his life, except in the matter of Uriah the Hittite.”